LLNL/Kripke/README.md

 *   **``--pdist <lout>``**

-    Layout of spatial subdomains over mpi ranks.
+    Layout of spatial subdomains over MPI ranks.
 0 for "Blocked" where local zone sets represent adjacent regions of space.
 1 for "Scattered" where adjacent regions of space are distributed to adjacent MPI ranks.
 (Default: --layout 0)

 *   **``--procs <npx,npy,npz>``**